About

 Readers of Building Elsewhere tend to share a few things.

-If that sounds like you, welcome home.
+If that sounds like you, you are in the right place.

 Who I am

-But for the past four years I’ve been unsettled in my spirit about living here.
+But for the past four years, I’ve been unsettled in my spirit about living here.
 The reasons stacked up quietly and then all at once, but the simplest way to name it is this: a country where a car, a home, healthcare, and a decent life all require mortgaging the next thirty years is not a country where ordinary people can build ordinary lives anymore.
-So I decided this was a part of my journey and not the end of it.
-I decided to leave.

-As with most things in life, nothing falls into place just because you wish for it, or plan for it, or hope for it hard enough.
+As with most things in life, nothing falls into place just because you wish for it, plan for it, or hope for it hard enough.
 You have to do the work.
 That’s what started Building Elsewhere.
 Which countries are the real options?
 Where could I go and feel welcome?
 Where could I get a real start, build something, and actually thrive?

 So here I am, embarking on a journey I know I’m not alone on.